LIPS-scheme/lips/REFERENCE.md

 ```
 (open-output-string)

-Function create new output port that can used to write string into
+Creates new output port that can used to write string into
 and after finish get the whole string using `get-output-string`.
 ```